childerich/ulthuan/index.md

 	- can be upgraded to a ***Mining Town***: you may reroll the D6 once per turn but have to accept the 2nd result.

 ## Battles
+When the last player has finished the action phase, it is finally time to fight some battles!
+### The battle phase TODO
+1. before the fighting starts, players can make free last minute defensive moves to defend their territory (and create more battles).
+This is done in turn order.
+A defensive move can be done by any army that is standing on a own field that has no other player or unfriendly creep army and is adjacent to another own field with at least one other player or creep army.
+The army is moved to that field, and the player has to demand a battle on that field
+2. then, again in turn order, players declare which of their armies demands a battle against other armies or garrisons on the same field.
+Creep armies always demand battles against non-friendly armies or garrisons.
+If at least one side wants to fight, a battle will be fought.
+TODO unclear situations more than 2 armies
+3. fight all the battles in any order you like.
+The winner rolls on the spoils of war- , the loser on the defeat-table
+4. now any player that has an army that didnt loose a battle this turn on a field of another player can take over that field TODO
+5. finally, all armies that lost a battle this turn have to roll on the retreat-table

+### Fighting a standard battle
+Open a multiplayer battle in Warhammer Total War 2.
+Both players load their army setup and declare the gold value of their army in case they did any last minute shopping.
+Now compare the gold values of the 2 armies, if one army is more than 25% bigger than the other, the smaller armies may buy temporary reinforcements or promotions TODO

+## The Plague Bar {#plague}

+# Other Game Concepts
 ## Creep
 ### Creep Factions
 There is no such thing as an unoccupied field in Ulthuan, every field that doesn't belong to a player belongs to a "creep faction".
 Creep factions can own (multiple) fields but only act very limited unless influenced by a human player.
 For every creep nation you need to keep track of the following things (we've put a matrix-table in our google presentation for this):